-Identify and describe the work of interprofessional teams and the roles of others with whom the registered dietitian nutritionist collaborates in the delivery of food and nutrition services.
+Identify and describe the work of interprofessional teams and the roles of others with whom the registered dietitian nutritionist collaborates.

 Demonstrate cultural humility, awareness of personal biases and an understanding of cultural differences as they contribute to diversity, equity and inclusion.